Adriana Leon: San Diego Wave

 On February 24, 2025, it was announced that Leon had joined San Diego Wave on a two-year deal with a mutual option from Aston Villa in exchange for an undisclosed fee.
 She made her club debut in the Wave's season opener, coming on as a second-half substitute for Kyra Carusa in a 1–1 draw with Angel City FC.
 During the following match, a win over the Utah Royals, Leon registered her first start and first goal with the Wave.
-On April 26, sherecorded her first NWSL assist, helping teammate Kimmi Ascanio notch her first professional goal.
+On April 26, she recorded her first NWSL assist, helping teammate Kimmi Ascanio notch her first professional goal.
 At the end of May, she scored a brace in a 5–2 win over the North Carolina Courage, helping San Diego set a new club record for goals scored in a single match and extend their unbeaten streak to six games.
 Her performance in the match was subsequently rewarded by NWSL Player of the Week and Goal of the Week honors.

 On June 13, Leon played in her 100th NWSL regular season match, a road game versus the Houston Dash.
 She scored a goal in the 3–2 victory, becoming the 11th player in the league to have done so in their 100th game.
+She played in all 26 of San Diego's 2025 regular season matches, setting a single-season career-high for herself, as the Wave finished sixth in the NWSL standings and qualified for the playoffs.
+She made a substitute cameo in the club's quarterfinal loss to the Portland Thorns on November 9.

+Leon spent the entire first half of the 2026 season sidelined with an injury.